AlbertVeli/wasm_sdl2_test/README.md

 ## Test locally on port 8080
 * `python -m SimpleHTTPServer 8080`
-* or `emrun --no_browser --port 8080 .`
+* or `emrun --no_browser --port 8080 .` (add --emrun to linker flags to run this way)
 * Visit http://localhost:8080/

 ## Resources
-* [Audio API](https://github.com/jakebesworth/Simple-SDL2-Audio) - Plays at most 1 music sample and 1 sound sample simultaneously, without SDL\_mixer.
+* [Audio API](https://www.libsdl.org/projects/SDL_mixer/release-1.2.html) - Emscripten only supports SDL_mixer 1.
+Can be used together with SDL2.
 *  https://github.com/timhutton/sdl-canvas-wasm - Even more minimal example than this

+## Notes
+* I only got file loading to work together with emscripten by adding --preload-file to CFLAGS.
+This in turn only works with the `_RW` versions of the load files.
+Like `Mix_LoadWAV_RW(SDL_RWFromFile("assets/bounce.ogg", "rb"), 1);`.
+* To preload all files in the assets directory `--preload-file assets` is added to CFLAGS (in Makefile).
+* Ogg vorbis support is added automatically to SDL_Mixer by adding `-s USE_OGG=1 -s USE_VORBIS=1` to CFLAGS.

 [//]: # (Discordian version of the MIT license)
 ## License

     ~~=) All Rights Reversed - No Rights Reserved (=~~

-Sweetmorn, the 40th day of Confusion in the YOLD 3184
+Boomtime, the 41st day of Confusion in the YOLD 3184

 Albert Veli